zangyuchen2008/textrank/README.rst

-README
-# Main.py file is used as the entry point for this project
+##Main.py file is used as the entry point for this project